Salary/Degree Guides

 Humanities is known as the study of human culture.
 A vast field of study, it covers various liberal arts disciplines to assess human reasoning, interaction, and behavior.
 This degree explores interpersonal interactions and social experiences to understand the human experience.

 If you like classic literature and the arts, or if you’re curious about the social sciences and the philosophical nature of the world, this degree is for you.
-The Humanities program has a broad range of coursework fit for students and working professionals looking to pursue the careers that they are genuinely interested in.
+The Humanities program has a broad range of coursework that is suitable for students and working professionals looking to pursue careers in which they are genuinely interested.

 Subjects of focus include: